hanrichard/Notebook/aws/aws learning doc/security.md

 - With an identity pool, users can obtain temporary AWS credentials to access AWS services, such as Amazon S3 and DynamoDB.

+- AWS customers are welcome to carry out security assessments or penetration tests against their AWS infrastructure without prior approval for 8 services.
+Please check the AWS link below for the latest information.

+An IAM group is a collection of IAM users.
+Groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users.

+The following facts apply to IAM Groups:

+- Groups are collections of users and have policies attached to them.
+- A group is not an identity and cannot be identified as a principal in an IAM policy.
+- Use groups to assign permissions to users.
+- IAM groups cannot be used to group EC2 instances.
+- Only users and services can assume a role to take on permissions (not groups).

+AWS recommend that you use the AWS SDKs to make programmatic API calls to IAM.
+However, you can also use the IAM Query API to make direct calls to the IAM web service.
+An access key ID and secret access key must be used for authentication when using the Query API.

+CORRECT: "Query API" is a correct answer.
+CORRECT: "Access key ID and secret access key" is also a correct answer.
+INCORRECT: "OpenID Connect" is incorrect.
+OpenID Connect is a provider for connecting external directories.
+INCORRECT: "API Gateway" is incorrect.
+API gateway is a separate service for accepting and processing API calls.
+INCORRECT: "IAM role" is incorrect.
+An IAM role is not used for authentication to the Query API.